Blog | Little Journey

 Some families may not be eligible for treatment, others may experience disease progression even after receiving the intervention or placebo, and in some cases, the cell therapy under investigation may not be effective.

 It is essential that these families receive the right emotional and practical support to navigate their next steps while maintaining trust in clinical research.
-This is particularly important as CGT research continues to expand within a small pediatric patient population where recruitment is already challenging.
+This is particularly important as CGT research continues to expand within small patient population where recruitment is already challenging.

-How Little Journey solves this
+How Trial Flow solves this

 We map these potential unhappy paths and provide tailored support for those intense points of stress.
 You can read more about how our team, including our in-house psychologist, worked with families and patient advocacy groups (PAGs) within the Duchenne muscular dystrophy (DMD) community to address this challenge in our case study.

-• Answers to common questions siblings have
+• Answers to common questions loved ones have

-Pediatric rare disease trials face unique hurdles, but by prioritizing psychological support, personalization, and long-term family engagement, sponsors and CROs can improve success rates.
+Rare disease trials face unique hurdles, but by prioritizing psychological support, personalization, and long-term family engagement, sponsors and CROs can improve success rates.

 Download our full research presentation for more insights and strategies